BlinkTrack: Feature Tracking over 80 FPS via Events and Images: MultiTrack, EC-occ and EDS-occ

 \section{MultiTrack, EC-occ and EDS-occ}

-Since there is no dataset with event data that have occluded track, and the ground truth of visual condition could hardly be manually labeled, we introduce a pipeline, see Fig. \ref{fig:occ} which could synthesize color image, event, tracks with occlusion and visibility with adjustable parameters, or generate these data from existing dataset, which only need raw color image and given pixel trajectories.
+As manually labeling visibility ground truth is highly challenging, we introduce a data synthesis pipeline, see Fig.~\ref{fig:occ}.
+Our pipeline can synthesize color images, events, occluded tracks, and visibility status with adjustable parameters, or generate these data from existing datasets, which require only raw color images and specified pixel trajectories.